stefanofago73/nano-optimizer/README.md

-		  .optimizerFor("sample1", context)      // id is the identifier of the report while context is the Spring Context .generateJavaCmdLine(false)            // false imply -XX:+AlwaysPreTouch not added to command-line .generateLazyProcessor("it.fago.demo") // here with specify the base package for the LazyPostProcessor .useDefualtForMemory()                 // on the command-line, are used memory parameter following some best-practices .build();                              // the report is done on console or actual logger for the package
+		  .optimizerFor("sample1", context)      // id is the identifier of the report while context is the Spring Context .generateJavaCmdLine(false)            // false imply -XX:+AlwaysPreTouch not added to command-line .generateLazyProcessor("it.fago.demo") // here with specify the base package for the LazyPostProcessor .useDefaultForMemory()                 // on the command-line, are used memory parameter following some best-practices .build();                              // the report is done on console or actual logger for the package
 ```